Azure/terraform-azurerm-avm-res-eventgrid-namespace/README.md

 ### <a name="input_ca_certificates"></a> [ca\_certificates](#input\_ca\_certificates)

 Description:   (Optional) A map of CA certificates to create in the EventGrid Namespace.
-The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
+The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time."
+Each object in the map supports the following attributes:
+- `name` - (Required) The name of the CA certificate resource.
+- `description` - (Optional) A description for the CA certificate.
+- `encoded_certificate` - (Required) The base64-encoded CA certificate data.

 Type: